 In addition to being a sought-after painter, Collins is also a renowned teacher who believes in rigorous classical training in disciplines that hark back to the Renaissance.
 While living and working in New York, Collins has established several painting ateliers in the tradition of the French Academy, finding the rich exchange of ideas among like-minded peers to be stimulating and beneficial to his work as well.
-Collins has been the subject of more than 20 solo exhibitions, and his work is represented in numerous prestigious public and private collections, including Harvard’s Fogg Art Museum (Boston) and Amherst’s Mead Art Museum (Amherst, MA), among others.
+Collins has been the subject of more than 20 solo exhibitions, and his work is represented in numerous prestigious public and private collections, including Harvard University’s Fogg Art Museum (Boston) and Amherst College’s Mead Art Museum (Amherst, MA), among others.

 Collins is represented by Adelson Galleries (New York City).